Mortgage life insurance, also called mortgage protection insurance (MPI) guarantees your mortgage will be paid back in the event of your death.

-Like taxes, death is a certainty we’ll all face, one you should think about when you buy a home.
+Like taxes, death is a certainty we’ll all face, and it’s one you should think about when buying a home.

 If you’re worried about what will happen to your spouse if you aren’t around to contribute to mortgage payments, you may be considering mortgage life insurance.

-We’ll answer that question below and present you with a few alternatives that are probably better options for protecting your family.
+We’ll answer this question below and present you with a few alternatives that could be better options for protecting your family.

 Some policies will also pay out if a policyholder is diagnosed with a terminal illness and is not expected to live more than 12 months, or if the policyholder is incapacitated and will never be able to work again.